geparada/MicroExonCode_Paper/DataAnalysis/README.md

 ### Notebooks

 All the original Jupyter notebooks used to conduct the data analysis are stored inside the `Notebooks/` directory.
-These notebooks contain the core workflow and code used in the analysis process.
+These notebooks contain the core workflow and code used in the analysis process and conserve some of the outputs obtained during the analysis, such as figures used in our paper.

 ### Setup